josdejong/svelte-jsoneditor/README.md

 ```

 Apply a JSON patch document to update the contents of the JSON document.
 A JSON patch document is a list with JSON Patch operations.

+> IMPORTANT: only apply immutable changes to the contents.
+Mutable changes will mess up history and rendered contents.
+See section [Immutability](#immutability).

 #### updateProps